haukex/raspinotes/BaseInstall.md

 				PasswordAuthentication no

-	3. *Optional Procedure:* Protecting the SD card against wear and sudden power-offs by making root FS read-only ("overlay filesystem") with a writable data partition
+	3. *Optional Procedure:* Protecting the SD card against wear and sudden power-offs by making root FS read-only ("overlay filesystem") with a writable data partition.

+	**Note** there is no point in setting up the "unattended upgrades" below, you'll have to do updates manually.
+Also, while `fail2ban` (below) will still generally work if the system isn't rebooted too often, note its data will *not* be persisted across reboots unless all of it (including the logs it uses) is placed on the `/data` partition - this is not (yet) covered in these instructions.

 		1. Prevent automatic resize of the root filesystem as per <https://raspberrypi.stackexchange.com/a/56623>: